Vibex/qt/qt.pi [G]/README.txt

 Ctrl + Numpad PgDn: Set to the cordinates in the grid 3,3.
 Auto expand is active.

 Nonexpand Keys ***Numlock off***
-Ctrl + Shift + Numpad Home: Set to the cordinates in the grid 1,1.
+Shift + Numpad Home: Set to the cordinates in the grid 1,1.
 Auto expand is NOT active.
-Ctrl + Shift + Numpad Up: Set to the cordinates in the grid 2,1.
+Shift + Numpad Up: Set to the cordinates in the grid 2,1.
 Auto expand is NOT active.
-Ctrl + Shift + Numpad PgUp: Set to the cordinates in the grid 3,1.
+Shift + Numpad PgUp: Set to the cordinates in the grid 3,1.
 Auto expand is NOT active.
-Ctrl + Shift + Numpad Letf: Set to the cordinates in the grid 1,2.
+Shift + Numpad Letf: Set to the cordinates in the grid 1,2.
 Auto expand is NOT active.
-Ctrl + Shift + Numpad Clear: Set to the cordinates in the grid 2,2.
+Shift + Numpad Clear: Set to the cordinates in the grid 2,2.
 Auto expand is NOT active.
-Ctrl + Shift + Numpad Right: Set to the cordinates in the grid 3,2.
+Shift + Numpad Right: Set to the cordinates in the grid 3,2.
 Auto expand is NOT active.
-Ctrl + Shift + Numpad End: Set to the cordinates in the grid 1,3.
+Shift + Numpad End: Set to the cordinates in the grid 1,3.
 Auto expand is NOT active.
-Ctrl + Shift + Numpad Down: Set to the cordinates in the grid 2,3.
+Shift + Numpad Down: Set to the cordinates in the grid 2,3.
 Auto expand is NOT active.
-Ctrl + Shift + Numpad PgDn: Set to the cordinates in the grid 3,3.
+Shift + Numpad PgDn: Set to the cordinates in the grid 3,3.
 Auto expand is NOT active.

 Change Grid Keys ***Numlock on***
 Ctrl + Numpad 7: Set to the grid to 1,1.